PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 # Playshare Developer Documentation

 # Socket Responses
 Socket will respond with a String in JSON Object.
-Incomming String should therefore be parsed using the [parse method](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) on the JSON Object.
+Incoming String should therefore be parsed using the [parse method](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) on the JSON Object.

 ### Example
 ```js